vedph/cadmus_itinera_doc/help/historical-date.md

 Once finished with visual editing, click the round check button to accept changes and close the visual editor; or just the red `X` to discard them.
 When changes are accepted, the text representing the datation is automatically updated.

-Conversely, Whenever you type in the top text box your changes are immediately reflected in the visual editor, when it is open.
+Conversely, whenever you type in the top text box your changes are immediately reflected in the visual editor, when it is open.